LennaHammer/English/EVP/out/words_adjective.md

 /əˈnɑn.ə.məs/
 [C2]not giving a name
 - an anonymous phone call/letter
-- The winner has asked to remain anonymous.
+- The winner has asked to `remain` anonymous.

 ## 2081. apologetic ## adjective
 /əˌpɑl.əˈdʒet̬.ɪk/
 [C2]showing or saying that you are sorry about something
 - an apologetic smile
-- She was very apologetic about missing the meeting.
+- She was very apologetic `about` missing the meeting.

 ## 2082. appalling ## adjective
 /əˈpɔː.lɪŋ/
 [C2]awful, or shocking and very unpleasant or causing someone to feel upset
-- The animals were being kept in appalling conditions.
+- The animals were being kept in appalling `conditions`.
-- This industry has an appalling environmental record.
+- This industry has an appalling environmental `record`.
-- Both candidates showed an appalling lack of familiarity with the issues.
+- Both candidates showed an appalling `lack of` familiarity with the issues.

 ## 2083. arbitrary ## adjective
 /ˈɑr.bɪ.trer.i/
 [C2]not based on a system or principles and often seeming unfair
-- an arbitrary decision
+- an arbitrary `decision`

 ## 2084. arid ## adjective
 /ˈær.ɪd/